finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     String scope = "scope_example"; // String | The scope of the Portfolio Access Metadata Rule to retrieve.
     String code = "code_example"; // String | Portfolio code
     String effectiveAt = "effectiveAt_example"; // String | The effectiveAt datetime at which to retrieve the access metadata rule.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the portfolio access metadata. try {
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the portfolio access metadata. try {
       Map<String, List<AccessMetadataValue>> result = apiInstance.getPortfolioMetadata(scope, code, effectiveAt, asAt);
       System.out.println(result);